dcanadillas/hashi-cicd/README.md

 ## Jenkins pipelines integration

 This repo has some Jenkins pipelines examples with Vault integration in the `jenkins` folder.
 Jenkins deployment with JCasC of this repo configures already a multibranch pipeline using the pipeline as code in `jenkins/Jenkinsfile.valt-tf-vars`.

+> NOTE: First build failure
+> The first automatic build of the pipelines may fail because of the non-existing previous parameters in Jenkins configuration.
+Then you need to do a new build of the multi-branch pipelines to successfuly run them with your parameters values.

 Jenkins is installed in the `jenkins` namespace: